junxit/us-congress-bills-114/bill.md

   >   - **(4)** The Merit Systems Protection Board or administrative judge may not stay any removal or demotion under this section.
   >   - **(5)** During the period beginning on the date on which an individual appeals a removal from the civil service under subsection (d) and ending on the date that the administrative judge issues a final decision on such appeal, such individual may not receive any pay, awards, bonuses, incentives, allowances, differentials, student loan repayments, special payments, or benefits.
   >   - **(6)** To the maximum extent practicable, the Secretary shall provide to the Merit Systems Protection Board, and to any administrative law judge to whom an appeal under this section is referred, such information and assistance as may be necessary to ensure an appeal under this subsection is expedited.
+  > - **(f)** *Whistleblower protection*
+  >   - **(1)** In the case of an individual seeking corrective action (or on behalf of whom corrective action is sought) from the Office of Special Counsel based on an alleged prohibited personnel practice described in section 2302(b) of title 5, the Secretary may not remove or demote such individual under subsection (a) without the approval of the Special Counsel under section 1214(f) of title 5.
+  >   - **(2)** The Office of Special Counsel shall establish—
+  >     - **(A)** a mechanism to expedite cases for corrective action under paragraph (1); and
+  >     - **(B)** a standard for the approval under paragraph (1) of removal or demotion under subsection (a), which may include a determination as to whether the removal or demotion is a prohibited personnel action.
+  >   - **(3)**
+  >     - **(A)** Notwithstanding any other provision of law, the Special Counsel may terminate an investigation of a prohibited personnel practice alleged by an individual in connection with a removal or demotion of the individual under subsection (a) only after the Special Counsel provides to the individual a written statement of the reasons for the termination of the investigation.
+  >     - **(B)** The written statement provided to the individual under subparagraph (A) may not be admissible as evidence in any judicial or administrative proceeding without the consent of such individual.
   > - **(f)** *Limitation on removal or demotion* In the case of an individual seeking corrective action (or on behalf of whom corrective action is sought) from the Office of Special Counsel based on an alleged prohibited personnel practice described in section 2302(b) of title 5, the Secretary may not remove or demote such individual under subsection (a) without the approval of the Special Counsel under section 1214(f) of title 5.
   > - **(g)** *Relation to other provisions of law*
   >   - **(1)** The authority provided by this section is in addition to the authority provided by subchapter V of chapter 75 of title 5 and chapter 43 of such title.